 In women, varicose vein symptoms may become worse during their menstrual cycles or pregnancy.
 And many people who do experience pain and discomfort find that it is worse at night, and can lead to a loss of sleep.
 Also, just the presence of constant or daily pain can have a significant impact on a person’s overall quality of life.

 Yes, we know it sounds counter-intuitive, but regular exercise – even a daily brisk walk – can be helpful in alleviating the pain.
 Stretching also helps, because tight, constricted muscles impair circulation.

 Practice good skin hygiene, keep your weight down, stop smoking if you still smoke, and stay hydrated (drink lots of water).

 Elevate Your Legs

-Spend some time each day with your legs raised above the level of your heart.
+If your varicose veins hurt, spend some time each day with your legs raised above the level of your heart.
 This can improve blood flow and reduce pain.

 Wear Compression Stockings

 Your vein doctor can prescribe prescription stockings that exert a constant pressure on your legs or calves to improve circulation and slow the growth of new varicose veins.
 These stockings can help to reduce pain in many patients, but in general larger varicose veins may require treatment.

 A trained doctor can help to help you either “live with” varicose veins, or treat them.
 Non-invasive treatment methods such as ultrasound-guided sclerotherapy, endovenous laser treatment, and medical super glue are now an option for most patient’s.

 Please note: for many people, their varicose veins don’t hurt.
 Some people will experience pain related to their varicose veins, while others will not.
 Research into pain associated with vein disease is thus often difficult to assess.
 This is due to the absence of a close relationship between pain and the clinical severity of the venous disease.